Taira no Takakiyo

 Taira no Takakiyo (平高清/ Taira no Rokudai 平六代, 1173 – March 3, 1199) was a member of the ruling Taira clan from the late Heian period to the early Kamakura period.
-He was the son of Taira no Koremori and brother of Taira no Chikazane.
+He was the son of Taira no Koremori and grandson of Taira no Kiyomori.

 Life

 He was given the childhood name, “Rokudai” (meaning sixth generation in Japanese), as he was the sixth direct descendant of Taira no Masamori.
 He was also referred to as Rokudaimaru.
 His real name was Takakiyo, as recorded in the Koya Shunjuu Henen Shuuroku, a written historical chronicle of Koya Mountain.
 However, “The Tale of Heike” referred to him as Rokudai, thus he is generally referred to as such.